OpenSourceKingdom/OSK.Hub/docs/systems/petra/provisions.md

 The godot provision integration serves primarily as a shared data configuration library for provisions that can be used within a godot game application.
 The following are key components to the integration library:
 - `ProvisionDefinition`: Defines a provision type.
 For example, Gold.
 This allows reusing the same definition across multiple game entities when configuring a scene, and configuring a provision type in a single place.
 Allows configuring icons, descriptions, etc. for definition data that can be referenced in-game
 - `ProvisionResource`: Utilized as a resource to specify a provision for a game entity.
-For example, you can set an array of provisions for a barracks entity that takes 100 gold, 25 lumber, etc. This references a definition for reusing known definitions across multiple provisions of the same type
+For example, you can set an array of provisions for a barracks entity that takes 100 gold, 25 lumber, etc. This Links a definition for reusing known definitions across multiple provisions of the same type
 - `ProvisionDefinitioRepository`: Provides the ability to add a set of provision definitions to an in-game manager so that it can be included as a node in the DI container.
 This may be desired in some cases during runtime where you want to get the information from a shared provision definition, but don't immediately have access to it.

 In order for the definition repository to function, users will need to: